User37som/libbitcoin/Network-Settings.md

 The path to a file that contains debugging information.
 Logging to a file is [not enabled](https://github.com/libbitcoin/libbitcoin-explorer/issues/457) in v3.0.0.

 #### seed
+A seed node for initializing the host pool, multiple entries allowed.
+If the host file has any addresses populated the seeding step will be skipped.
+Used by the [send-tx-p2p](bx-send-tx-p2p) command only.